requests-cache/requests-cache/README.md

 **Define exactly how long to keep responses:**

-Use the `expire_after` parameter to set a fixed expiration time for all responses.
+Use the `expire_after` parameter to set a fixed expiration time for all responses:
 ```python
 from requests_cache import CachedSession
 from datetime import timedelta